iamacod3r/web_scraping_with_nextjs/README.md

-# Web Scraping with NextJs and MongoDB
+# Web Scraping with Next.Js and MongoDB
 This project is a simple web scraping application built with Next.js, MongoDB, and Docker.
 It allows users to scrape data from websites and store it in a MongoDB database.

 ## Technologies Used